gusriobr/vineyard-detector/README.md

 inner weights before training outcome a similar 43% accuracy.
 Similar work [3] shows good performance (96-98% accuracy) of CNN networks in high resolution aerial images with relatively small patches (3x3 to 11x11 px).

-## Iteration 2
+## Iteration 2, increase image size
-If the state of art architecturs as RestNet50 could't make it better that 40% the hypothesis was that the problem was in the *receptive field*.
-Patches of 48x48 could be too small so deeper architectures can't create good representations the layer layers
+If the state of art architectures as RestNet50 could't make it better that 40%, the hypothesis was that the problem was in the *receptive field*.
+Patches of 48x48 could be too small, so deeper architectures can't create good representations the layer layers.

-The field of reception of images is reduced as we advance in the depth of the network.
+The receptive field of convNets is amplified as we get deeper in the network architecture, so deeper layers "see" or "use" bigger pixel-location information.
 These architectures are designed to handle 144px images, and changing the input tensor to only 48px causes filters on certain layers to be limited to 1px, which may explain why deeper layers don't receive enough information and can't create specific pattern detectors for this problem.
 Visualizing the filters of the VGG-16 and RestNet-50 models delivered from scratch, only the first 3-4 layers showed information, the rest were basically noise.

-## Iteration 2, increase image size

-To check patch size problem hypothesis in the next iteration a resize layer is included in the model before entering to first convolutional layer:
+To check this patch size problem, a resizing layer is included in the model before entering to first convolutional layer:
 ```python
     x = tf.keras.layers.Resizing(144, 144)(x)
 ```